profile pic

 To understand how AI is fundamentally political, we need to go beyond neural nets and statistical pattern recognition to instead ask what is being optimized, and for whom, and who gets to decide.
 Then we can trace the implications of those choices. -- Kate Crawford, The Atlas of AI

-1979’s “Star-Trek: the Motion Picture” centered around the antagonist, V’Ger, an artificial entity that have outgrown its original programs, seeked annihilation upon planet Earth.
+1979’s “Star-Trek: the Motion Picture” centered around the antagonist, V’Ger, an artificial entity that have outgrown its original programs, sought annihilation upon planet Earth.
 At the core, the movie is mostly fictional, yet its prevalence to our current state of affairs is uncanny.
 Much in Artificial intelligence (AI) has changed since 1960s, including a shift in symbolic systems to more recent hype about deep connectionist networks.
 AI has expanded rapidly as a academia field and as a industry1.
 Yet, the belief of formalising human intelligence and reproduced by machine has always been the core disputes in the history of AI.
-There has always been two narratives discussed within academia and industry practioners on how we should approach such systems: The likes of Marvin Minsky claiming “machine can think” (CRAWFORD, 2021, pp. 5–9); while Dreyfus (Dreyfus, 2008) believed in a Heideggerian AI system would dissolve the framing problem2.
+There has always been two narratives discussed within academia and industry practitioners on how we should approach such systems: The likes of Marvin Minsky claiming “machine can think” (CRAWFORD, 2021, pp. 5–9); while Dreyfus (Dreyfus, 2008) believed in a Heideggerian AI system would dissolve the framing problem2.
 Nowadays, this narrative morphs into two verticals: Entities that seek to build systems capable of outperforming at tasks that a human can do at a greater degree of accuracy and efficiency (OpenAI, Anthropic, SSI, many AI labs, etc.3), and companies that build AI systems to amplify our abilities to create and improve efficiency for our work (Runway, Cohere, etc.).

 This literature review aims to provide a comprehensive overview of the current state of AI, through its history and current adoption.
 It will also include investigations into certain concerns for diversity, equity, and inclusion (DEI) within the field, as well as the ethical implications of AI systems.
 It will then conclude and posit questions about where we go from here.